Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations: Empirical Analyses

-The Stanford Large Network Dataset Collection \citep[SNAP datasets;][]{LesKre2014} provides a data set of friend lists from ten anonymized Facebook users called \emph{egos}.
-Due to the fact that the egos are connected to all their friends, the egos (and all nodes only having connections to egos) are excluded before analysing the network as otherwise too much importance would be attributed to those nodes; see Fig.~\ref{fig:facebook}.
-The resulting network of 3095 nodes has already been considered in the literature.
-It is of interest as it presents a complex network structure not easily to capture.
-However, so far, most papers have only used a sub-sample of the network.
-For instance, \citet{ThiKau2017} estimate various models for sub-graphs of the network by using a sub-sampling scheme.
-Their models include the two-star and triangle statistics $s_{\mbox{ {2-star}}}(y)$ and $s_{\mbox{ {triangle}}}(y)$ or either of the two but cannot include nodal effects. \citet{KevKau2021} also look at a sub-graph and use a mixed ERGM, where an approximate penalized pseudo-likelihood estimation is implemented for estimating the nodal effects and MLE is used for the remaining parameters.
-Next to the two-star statistic these authors consider the geometrically weighted edgewise shared partners effect $s_{\mbox{ {gwesp}}}(y)$ and the geometrically weighted non-edgewise shared partners, see also {Supp.~A} for a formal definition.
-In contrast to previous analyses, we investigate the entire network and select the best model for this network amongst a number of candidate models using our model selection procedures from Sec.~\ref{sec:modchoice}.
+The third example is a benchmark dataset taken from the Stanford Large Network Dataset Collection \citep[SNAP datasets;][]{LesKre2014}.
+The dataset provides information on friend lists from ten anonymized Facebook users called \emph{egos}.
+Given the fact that the egos are connected to all their friends, the egos (and all nodes only having connections to egos) are excluded before analysing the network, as too much importance would otherwise be attributed to those nodes; see Figure~\ref{fig:facebook}.
+However, most papers so far have only considered a subsample of the network due to its size \citep[e.g.,][]{ThiKau2017}.
+The focus here is to demonstrate that the variational approach allows us to fit and select complex models for large networks, even in the presence of heterogeneity.

-\paragraph*{Model selection} We perform model selection under two major aims, $i)$ the identification of relevant network statistics and $ii)$ the decision whether or not nodal effects improve the model fit.
-For $i)$ we specifically compare the three models $\mathcal{M}_1$ to $\mathcal{M}_3$ with the following unnormalized likelihoods:
+\paragraph*{Model specification} We select the model with two major aims, $i)$ to identify relevant network statistics and $ii)$ decide whether or not nodal effects improve the model fit.
+For $i)$ we specifically compare the three models $\mathcal{M}_1$ to $\mathcal{M}_3$ with the following model specifications: